CanOfSocks/holo-downloader/README.md

 # holo-downloader
+## Currently going over major refactoring.
+Will update readme when completed
 A downloader for getting all streams for given hololive channels.
 This repo is designed primarily to be used in a Docker container, but the program should work on both Windows and Linux as is (with your choice of scheduler)

 [Build on Docker Hub](https://hub.docker.com/r/canofsocks/holo-downloader)